hlandau/measurable/README.md

 Metrics should be named in lowercase using dots to create a hierarchy and dashes to separate words, e.g. `someserver.http.request-count`.
-These metric names may be transmuted by consumers as necessary for some graping systems, such as Prometheus (which allows only underscores).
+These metric names may be transmuted by consumers as necessary for some graphing systems, such as Prometheus (which allows only underscores).

 Standard Bindings